Topology of cognitive maps: Materials, Experiments and Data Processing

 -- similarly behaving and closely situated candidates are considered as one neuron.

-The amount of accepted and rejected candidates to neurons are approximately $10:1$ accordingly (numberwise, most of the time it was about 500 overall ``real'' and 50 fake neurons.
+The ratio of accepted and rejected candidates to neurons is approximately $10:1$ accordingly (numberwise, most of the time it was about 500 overall ``real'' and 50 fake neurons.
 There were a couple outlier cases with significantly less neurons although the proportion remained consistent).
 A typical example can be seen on Figure \ref{fig: accepted_rejected}.

-Then the activity data of each chosen neuron cell was saved into a table, an example can be seen on Figure \ref{fig: traces_activity}.
+Then the activity data of each chosen neuron cell was saved into a table, an exemplar time series can be seen on Figure \ref{fig: traces_activity}.

 For the video with the moving mouse the processing included also cropping, stabilizing and applying several effects in KdenLive.
 This was done to adjust the brightness and the contrast levels to make the animal the darkest and largest object on the arena and make the camera chord ``invisible''.
-Also, the average empty arena frame was taken, blurred a little and subtracted from each frame with the moving mouse.
+Also, the average empty arena frame was taken, blurred and subtracted from each frame with the moving mouse.
 Then the largest and darkest object was found on each frame, and its center of mass was calculated.
 Each center of mass position was saved and joined to form the mouse's trajectory.
-If some frames were missing or the distance between points exceeded some threshold value (the animal's position between two successive frames changed more than by 25 pixels), then the mean coordinates between two ``good'' frames were taken.
+If some frames were missing or the distance between points exceeded some threshold value (the animal's position between two successive frames changed by more than 25 pixels), then the mean of coordinates between two ``good'' frames were taken.

 The obtained trace is now a table, which can be analyzed pointwise, to find out how much time the animal spent in each particular place, to calculate its pace and some other parameters if needed, see Fig.\ref{fig: traces_over_arena}.